victronenergy/venus-docker/README.md

 - Create container with `./build.sh`
 - Run container with `docker run -it --rm -p 9001:9001 -p 1883:1883 mqtt`.
 This opens an interactive shell and removes the container when disconnected.
 If you want to hack around and keep your work in the container for now, remove the `--rm` option.
 - Run `./run.sh` within the container to start the mqtt service and the dbus recorder playback.
+  * `run.sh` has a single parameter which defines the mosquitto keepAlive in seconds.
+Message publishing will stop after this many seconds.
+Default value is 60.

 ## Working inside the container